joeyguerra/joeyguerra/pages/blog/2018/spotify-agile-engineering-culture.md

 ---
-{
-    layout: './pages/layouts/post.html',
+layout: './pages/layouts/post.html'
-    image: '',
-    title: "Don't Follow Spotify's Agile Model",
+title: "Don't Follow Spotify's Agile Model"
 excerpt: "It's easy to fall into the trap of thinking that you could copy the Spotify model presented in Henrik's Spotify Engineering Culture Videos as a way to Scale Agile.
 Well of course it's easy.
 They're organization continued to be agile as they grew.
 Henrik really makes it look easy and amazing!
-It's really very aspiring, so it totally makes sense.",
+It's really very aspiring, so it totally makes sense."
-    shouldPublish: true,
-    uri: '/blog/2018/spotiy-agile-engineering-culture.html',
-    published: new Date('2018-08-01T16:43:08.111Z'),
+published: 2018-08-01
+uri: '/blog/2018/spotiy-agile-engineering-culture.html'
 tags: ['agile', 'spotiy', 'leadership']
-}
 ---
 # Don't Follow Spotify's Agile Model